Robert J. Baker (Emeritus)

-Director and Curator of Mammals and Genetic Resources, Natural Science Research Laboratory, Museum of TTU
+Curator of Mammals, Emeritus, Natural Science Research Laboratory, Museum of TTU

-Horn Professor, Genome Organization, Chromosome Evolution, and Mammalogy, Department of Biological Sciences, Texas Tech University
+Horn Professor, Emeritus, Genome Organization, Chromosome Evolution, and Mammalogy, Department of Biological Sciences, Texas Tech University

 My research centers on genome organization and evolutionary biology and how recent advances in providing genetic data can assist in understanding mammalian evolution.
 Two recent papers (Bradley and Baker, 2001 and Baker et al., 2003) reflect this area of research.
 The Genetic Species Concept paper (Bradley and Baker, 2001) was in the top 1% of cited scientific papers of all scientific papers in 2004.
 The paper on Phylogeny of Phyllostomid Bats (Baker et al., 2003) was resolution of the questions I posed in my PhD dissertation of 1967.
 It was truly a joy to provide this level of resolution to that phylogeny.
 Another area of interest is chromosomal evolution with a focus on in situ hybridization.
 An example of this research is Baker and Wichman (1990).
 The laboratory also places an emphasis on identifying DNA markers to establish natal origin of populations, sex of individuals, and cultivar identifications with an ultimate goal of providing resolution and information critical to managing and understanding populations and cultivars.

 - Baker, R. J. and R. D. Bradley.
 2006.
 Speciation in mammals and the Genetic Species Concept.
 Journal of Mammalogy 87(4):643-662.